Dagnam Park

 Little remains to give a clue to the whereabouts of Dagnams - fence posts, some foundations, the floor of the stables and the concrete pool which appears in the map of 1748 being the only real signs of a glorious past.
 However, the park remains, and the family and their house are remembered in some of the street names of Harold Hill."

-You will be able to view the Dagnam Park management plan here.
+You will be able to view the Dagnam Park management plan here when it is ready to be published.

 There are no toilets available on this site.